Your money-making expert. Financial journalist, TV and radio personality.

 If you’re a member of a gym, keep a look out for any referral specials they run – you could benefit with a month’s free membership, or other great freebies.

 We love these.
-Basically, have a look out for vouchers in newspapers or if you’re signed up to our newsletter we’ll send you bargain alerts that include 2-for-1 vouchers on restaurant meals and happy hours.
+Basically, have a look out for vouchers in newspapers and sign up to our newsletter.
+We’ll send you bargain alerts that include 2-for-1 vouchers on restaurant meals and happy hours.
 You can keep on top of the latest bargains here.

 Just ask what deal you can get, then split the profits… or enjoy the bonus.
 Happy bargain hunting!